May 13th, 2018

 I know, from previous essays, that as soon as I mention Jenkins, some people will suggest that my mindset is out of date, but Sometimes Boring Is Better:

 The nice thing about boringness (so constrained) is that the capabilities of these things are well understood.
 But more importantly, their failure modes are well understood. […] But for shiny new technology the magnitude of unknown unknowns is significantly larger, and this is important.

 In other words, software that has been around for a decade is well understood and has fewer unknowns.
 Fewer unknowns mean less operational overhead, which is a good thing.

-I’ve learned that many developers have a strong biases, and when they read essays like this they tend to be looking for an excuse to dismis the whole essay.
+I’ve learned that many developers have strong biases, and when they read essays like this they tend to be looking for an excuse to dismiss the whole essay.
 So if I mention Jenkins or Ansible or Go or Clojure or Kotlin or Akka or any other tech, and they know of a flaw with any of those technologies, they go “This guy is stupid, so I can ignore this essay.”
 I don’t know of any way to reach those people, other than putting in these disclaimers, and even these disclaimers probably won’t convince those who really don’t want to be convinced.